fhunleth/fhunleth-buildroot-experiments/board/rpi0_badge/README.md

 Even though we made holes for the battery holder, we ended up using a wire to tie it to the back.
 That was due to lack of proper screws.

+The holes at the top of the acryplic piece are for the neck strap.

 The software image is configured to provide a shell prompt through the USB port.
 To use it, take the batteries out and connect the RPi 0 to your laptop via a